mahdializmastan/Python-QR-Code-generator/README.md

 # Python-QR-Code-generator
-A sample python script which create offline menus with QR Code
+Completely offline QR code for restaurants, cafes and any business that needs an offline menu with QR code.